 Limited message signs contain pixels in an arrangement so that by the energizing of selected pixels two or more messages may be displayed.

 Unlimited message signs contain pixels arranged in full matrix or alphanumeric type modules positioned side-by-side to provide line units of the specified length.
 Ensure that the line units are capable of displaying messages containing letters and numerals, limited only by the number of characters that can be accommodated.
+Ensure that the line units are capable of continually displaying alternating messages.

+Furnish materials according to the Department’s Qualified Products List (QPL).

-Ensure that the line units are capable of continually displaying alternating messages.C.
-Display Type.
-Furnish electrical changeable message signs consisting of a lamp, light emitting diode, fiber optic, light reflecting, or hybrid types.
+C. Display Type.
+Furnish electrical changeable message signs consisting of lamp, light emitting diode, fiber optic, light reflecting, or hybrid types.

 Lamp type changeable message signs consist of individual incandescent bulbs.